-UCAS have also published useful information for parents and Hints and tips for students when applying to university or college.
+UCAS have also produced this helpful Parent Guide and hints and tips for students when applying to university or college.
 There is also guidance on the UCAS website help page for parents along with lots of advice, support and hints.

 Which?
 University is a new website designed to help students make more informed decisions about their higher education choices.
 It is free, independent and does not accept advertising.

 Increasing numbers of students are considering studying abroad, if you are interested in this further information can be found at: